 Permutation: a random sequencer based on the Turing Machine

-Permutation is a set of random sequencers that use a digital shift register to generate unpredictable CV and gate patterns that can be locked into repeating loops.
-The concept is based on the Turing Machine, an open source module designed by Tom Whitwell.
+Permutation uses a digital shift register to generate unpredictable CV and gate patterns that can be locked into repeating loops.
+The concept is based on the Turing Machine, an open source module designed by Tom Whitwell, which takes inspiration from vintage analog randomization circuits such the Buchla 266 "Source of Uncertainty" module.

-Permutation retains the core functionality of the Turing Machine while adding new features such as dedicated outputs for each bit of the shift register, CV inputs for all parameters, and an internal bipolar VCA.
-Locked sequences are also saved across power cycles.
+These modules retain the core functionality of the Turing Machine while adding new features such as dedicated pulse outputs for each bit of the shift register, CV inputs for all parameters, and an internal bipolar VCA.
+Locked sequences are also saved across power cycles automatically to facilitate easier recording and live performance.

-Each version of Permutation has a slightly different set of features.
-The 6hp version has an assignable CTRL input.
-Holding the Clear/Write switches down for two seconds allows you to route the CV input to Shift, Bits, or Amp (the internal VCA).
+Each version of Permutation has a slightly different feature set.
+Note that the 6hp version has an assignable CTRL input.
+Holding the Clear/Write switches down for a few seconds assigns the CV input to Shift, Bits, or Amp (the internal VCA).

 |Sequence CV output|